-2.3 Obtaining Parts
+2.3 OBTAINING PARTS

-Before going to the installation site, it will save time if you make a list of parts you need that are not furnished with the chiller.
-The following is a list you may wish to use as a guide.
+Before going to the installation site, it will save time to create a list of parts needed during the installation process, but are not furnished with the chiller.
+The following is a list to use as a guide.
 The quantity, size, and type will vary with each installation.